Gradient Span Algorithms Make Predictable Progress in High Dimension: Setting and main results

-We refer the reader who prefers this point of view to sequences of random functions with varying domains to Remark \ref{remark:scaling} below. \end{remark}

-\begin{remark}[Scaling] The importance of the particular dimensional scaling \(\red{\tfrac1\dims}\) in \eqref{eq: canonical parametrization} will be discussed in Section~\ref{sec: discuss scaling}.
-We only want to note that if we were to define a Hamiltonian \(\hamiltonian_\dims\) with the canonical scaling used for spin glasses

-then \(\rf_\dims := \frac{\hamiltonian_\dims}{\dims}\) would have the same distribution as in our definition.
-More details on the relation to spin glasses are given in Section \ref{sec: spin glasses}. \end{remark}
+\begin{remark}[Motivation for isotropy] While we define isotropy as a functional form of the covariance function, isotropy is best understood axiomatically as an invariance to rotation and reflection \citep[e.g.][]{benningSchoenbergCharacterizationContinuous2025}.
+To motivate this invariance in the context of predictability let us highlight a case that must be avoided.

+Think about some one-dimensional function \(f_1\colon\real^1\to\real\) where the values along the optimization path (say of gradient descent) strongly depend on the initialization.
+Lift this one dimensional function into \(\real^\dims\) by for some direction vector \(v\).
+Then \(f_\dims\) certainly does not share the features of high dimensional cost functions encountered in machine learning, since the cost along the optimization path depends heavily on the initialization again.
+To explain the phenomenon of predictable cost sequences (cf.~Figure~\ref{fig: loss plots}) the model for cost functions therefore should not be reliant on particular directions \(v\).
+Thus, we assume that directions should be exchangeable, which suggests at least rotation and reflection invariant random functions as a model.

-(Non-stationary) isotropy as a distributional assumption for cost functions was introduced in \citet{benningRandomFunctionDescent2024} as a generalization of the common stationary isotropy assumption \citep[e.g.][]{dauphinIdentifyingAttackingSaddle2014}.
-In Section~\ref{sec: (non-stationary) isotropy} we restate a result from \citet{benningRandomFunctionDescent2024} where (non-stationary) isotropic GRFs are derived from an axiomatic definition.
-This axiomatic approach explains our characterization of (non-stationary) isotropy as a rotation and reflection invariant distribution resulting in exchangeable directions.
-Non-stationary isotropy was motivated in \citet{benningRandomFunctionDescent2024} with the fact that simple linear models already break the stationary isotropy assumptions.
-Linear models equipped with a mean squared loss can also be used to derive random quadratic functions, which we will relate to (non-stationary) isotropy in Section~\ref{sec: random quadratic functions}.
-The derivation in Section~\ref{sec: random quadratic functions} reiterates that stationarity is not satisfied for random quadratic functions.
-We therefore desire to prove our results for the more general (non-stationary) isotropic case.
+Non-stationary isotropy as a distributional assumption for cost functions was introduced by \citet{benningRandomFunctionDescent2024} as a generalization of the common stationary isotropy assumption \citep[e.g.][]{dauphinIdentifyingAttackingSaddle2014}.
+This was motivated by the fact that simple linear models already break the stationary isotropy assumptions.
+Linear models equipped with a mean squared loss can also be used to derive random quadratic functions (Section~\ref{sec: random quadratic functions}), which have been analyzed before and are isotropic. \end{remark}